 Jar #6 – Gifts and Charity (10% of the total)

-Money might not give you happiness, but they can absolutely help you gift happiness to others.
+Money might not give you happiness, but they can help you gift happiness to others.

-If you’re looking to take money management to the next level, embrace the new digital Mason jar – Upgrade to digital saving methods together with ORCA
+If you’re looking to make money management to the next level, embrace the new digital Mason jar – Upgrade to digital saving methods together with ORCA